neurocom/street-fighter/README.md

 We identified the top architectural characteristics of this quantum to be the following:

-- **Reliability???**: It is vital that email receiver correctly identifies reservations since we expect only a small fraction to be created via the user agent.
+- Performance:  Because we have to process a lot more emails to identify the ones that are really relevant.
+Also we will need to process emails of all users, including inactive ones, at all times.
+- Scalability:  Since we expect to go international - and we consider growth is a key metric for any startup - email volume will be a multiple of user growth.
 - Availability: Because:
   - the majority of reservations will arrive via email
   - some travel agents might not provide APIs
   - possible downtime in API communication will render email our last resort for updates.
-- Performance:  Because we have to process a lot more emails to identify the ones that are really relevant.
-Also we will need to process emails of all users, including inactive ones, at all times.
-- Scalability:  Since we expect to go international - and we consider growth is a key metric for any startup - email volume will be a multiple of user growth.

 More details for the email receiver quantum can be found here:

 [Email Receiver Quantum Details](quanta/email_receiver_quantum.md)